 Not everyone can relate to neurosurgeons – but Dr. McLaughlin believes everyone can take the core principles behind brain surgery and apply them to any of life’s problems.
-In his upcoming book, Cognitive Dominance: A Brain Surgeon’s Journey to Outthink Fear, Dr. McLaughlin discusses the lessons he learned in the operating room and how they can be utilized in everyday life to think and act move effectively.
+In his upcoming book, Cognitive Dominance: A Brain Surgeon’s Quest to Outthink Fear, Dr. McLaughlin discusses the lessons he learned in the operating room and how they can be utilized in everyday life to think and act more effectively.

 He is a board certified neurosurgeon, currently practicing neurological surgery with a focus on spine disorders and trigeminal and occipital neuralgia and chiari malformation surgery at Princeton Brain and Spine Care.
 He has published over 100 articles on neurosurgery and spoken internationally about his field.